Health Star Rating System: Nestle's Milo case

+Prior to changes introduced in 2020, products which required further preparation prior to consumption were able to calculate their Health Star Rating based on the final form of the product, ie, the product ‘as prepared’.

-The Health Star Rating has received criticism for some of the ratings applied to certain products.
-One such case was with Nestle's Milo, which received a rating of 4.5 stars.
-Some people took issue with this as they stated that it was a misleading score, where it was ambiguously determined that the rating was based upon 200 mL of skim milk being added for every three teaspoons of Milo.
+The Health Star Rating received criticism for some of the ratings which used the 'as prepared' rule to increase their ratings.
+One such case was with Nestle's Milo, which received a rating of 4.5 stars with the rating calculated on the basis of its preparation with skim milk.
+Some people took issue with this as they stated that it was a misleading score as the rating was based upon 200 mL of skim milk being added for every three teaspoons of Milo.
 Public health groups found this to be a method of bypassing the system in order to obtain favourable scores for products which may actually be unhealthy.

-This particular issue was eventually rectified in 2018 with Nestle removing Milo from the HSR.
+This particular issue was rectified in 2018 with Nestle removing Milo from the HSR.
 Nestle maintained the status that they had been compliant with food regulation standards but did not wish to confuse consumers.
 Some groups including Choice, an Australian Consumer campaigning group, have said that Nestle should reinstate the HSR but with the re-adjudicated score of 1.5 stars.